GiGurra/drunken_walker/README.md

 ## Build Dependencies
-* Builds on Visual Studio 2015 without any external dependencies
+* On Windows: Builds on Visual Studio 2015 without any external dependencies
-* Run deps/ubuntu.sh if you're on ubuntu
+* On Ubuntu: Install dependencies listed in deps/ubuntu.sh
-* Check contents of deps/ubuntu.sh to figure out what you need on other dists
+* Others: Check contents of deps/ubuntu.sh to figure out what you need on other dists